ahwayakchih/nobbic/docs/Usage.markdown

 It also allows to create backups and restore from those backups.

 Most of the actions require specifying APP_NAME as their first argument.
-APP_NAME is simply a name of your chosing for the NodeBB installation.
+APP_NAME is simply a name of your chosing for the NodeBB installation, e.g., "my-new-forum".

 Following "actions" are implemented so far: